greenelab/text_mined_hetnet_manuscript/manuscript.md

 In the framework we used predictions from the generative model, $\hat{Y} = P_{\hat{\theta}}(Y \mid \Lambda)$, as training classes for our dataset [@vzoBuh4l; @9Jo1af7Z].

+### Discriminative Model

+The generative model produces predicted probabilities for each sentence by integrating output from label functions.
+The discriminative model is a neural network trained to produce classification labels by intergrating predicted probabilities from the generative model as well as with sentence representations via word embeddings.
+The goal of this combined approach is to develop models that learn text features associated with the overall task that go beyond the supplied label functions.
+We used a piecewise convolutional neural network that contains multiple kernel filters as our discriminative model.
+We built a network with multiple filters using a fixed width of 300 (size of word embeddings) and a fixed height of 7 (Figure {@fig:convolutional_network}).
+We choose a fixed height of 7 because this height was previously reported to optimize performance in relationship classification [@fs8rAHoJ].
+We trained this model for 15 epochs using the Adam optimizer [@c6d3lKFX] with pytorch's default parameter settings and a learning rate of 0.001 that decreases by half every epoch until the lower bound of 1e-5 is reached, which we observed was often sufficient for convergence.
+We added a L2 penalty (lambda=0.002) on the network weights to prevent overfitting.
+Lastly, we added a dropout layer (p=0.25) between the fully connected layer and the softmax layer.

+![
+The architecture of the discriminative model was a convolutional neural network.
+We performed a convolution step using multiple filters.
+The filters generated a feature map that was sent into a maximum pooling layer that was designed to extract the largest feature in each map.
+The extracted features were concatenated into a singular vector that was passed into a fully connected network.
+The fully connected network had 300 neurons for the first layer, 100 neurons for the second layer and 50 neurons for the last layer.
+The last step from the fully connected network was to generate predictions using a softmax layer.
+](images/figures/convolutional_neural_network/convolutional_neural_nework.png){#fig:convolutional_network}

+#### Word Embeddings

+Word embeddings are representations that map individual words to real valued vectors of user-specified dimensions.
+These embeddings have been shown to capture the semantic and syntactic information between words [@u5iJzbp9].
+We trained Facebook's fastText [@qUpCDz2v] using all candidate sentences for each individual relationship pair to generate word embeddings.
+FastText uses a skip-gram model [@1GhHIDxuW] that aims to predict the surrounding context for a candidate word and pairs the model with a novel scoring function that treats each word as a bag of character n-grams.
+We trained this model for 20 epochs using a window size of 2 and generated 300-dimensional word embeddings.
+We use the optimized word embeddings as input to our discriminative model.

+#### Calibration of the Discriminative Model

+Often many tasks require a machine learning model to output reliable probability predictions.
+A model is well calibrated if the probabilities emitted from the model match the observed probabilities.
+For example, a well-calibrated model that assigns a class label with 80% probability should have that class appear 80% of the time.
+Deep neural network models can often be poorly calibrated [@QJ6hYH8N; @rLVjMJ5l].
+These models are usually over-confident in their predictions.
+For this reason, we calibrated our convolutional neural network using temperature scaling.
+Temperature scaling uses a parameter T to scale each value of the logit vector (z) before being passed into the softmax (SM) function.

+$$\sigma_{SM}(\frac{z_{i}}{T}) = \frac{\exp(\frac{z_{i}}{T})}{\sum_{i}\exp(\frac{z_{i}}{T})}$$

+We found the optimal T by minimizing the negative log likelihood (NLL) of the tune set.

 ### Experimental Design

 Being able to re-use label functions across edge types would substantially reduce the number of label functions required to extract multiple relationships from biomedical literature.